Kevin Deutsch: Questions about sources

 On March 2, 2017, the media watchdog group iMediaEthics confirmed that the New York Daily News was conducting an internal review, examining all 572 stories from Deutsch's career with the company.
 The group later shared a statement from Newsweek, confirming that it would review the three stories Deutsch had written there as well.
-The New York Daily News review was less extensive than the Newsday review and noted the impossibility of verifying five-to-seven year old stories that were often written under multiple bylines after staff turnover, but did not find any obvious "red flags" in its review.
+The New York Daily News review was less extensive than the Newsday review and noted the impossibility of verifying five-to-seven-year-old stories that were often written under multiple bylines after staff turnover, but did not find any obvious "red flags" in its review.
 Deutsch has stood by all of his reporting, stating that he used the exact names given to him by his interviewees.

-On July 12, 2017, Newsday, where Deutsch was on staff for more than four years, released the conclusions of its review of Deutsch's writing there.
-Newsday said that review was prompted by the Baltimore article questioning Deutsch's second book.
+On July 12, 2017, Newsday, where Deutsch had been on staff for more than four years, released the conclusions of its review of Deutsch's writing there.
+Newsday said that the review was prompted by the Baltimore article questioning Deutsch's second book.
 Newsday found that in 77 of more than 600 articles written by Deutsch, 109 individuals he quoted could not have their existence confirmed.
 The editors said the main points of the articles were confirmed and cited many reasons that people might not give a real name to a police reporter.
 No corrections were issued, but Newsday appended individual editor's notes to each of the 77 articles online, detailing which sources it could not locate after approximately four months of effort.

 Deutsch issued a statement on his website stating: "For me, journalistic ethics are sacrosanct.
 They've remained so throughout my fifteen-year criminal justice journalism career—a career I'm extremely proud of.
 I stand behind every word I've published.
 None of my work has been found to be inaccurate, nor any story I've worked on ever retracted.
 Newsday's review confirmed the accuracy of the more than 630 stories I wrote for the paper--stories Newsday is standing behind."
 Deutsch has also suggested that his competitors are simply jealous of his work.

 Articles in The Washington Post and Rolling Stone both noted that Deutsch had worked for news organizations for years before sourcing allegations surfaced, and hypothesized that Deutsch's coverage of marginalized communities meant he faced less accountability.
 Such sources are more difficult to track down, and readers are happy to accept information that fits their expectations.
-David Simon was more blunt; he wrote "Nobody is going to fact check poor black people.
+David Simon was more blunt; he wrote, "Nobody is going to fact check poor black people.
 That's the bottom line... you can say anything you want about the black underclass."